CSS-Electronics/canedge-grafana-backend/README.md

 #### Import simplified dashboard template
 - To get started, import the `dashboard-template-simple.json` to visualize your own data
-- After this, you can start customizing your panels as explained in step 4
+- After this, you can optionally start customizing your panels as explained in step 4

 #### Regarding DBC files
 You can load as many DBC files as you want without reducing performance, as long as your queries only use one at a time (as is e.g. the case when using the simple dashboard template).
 However, if your queries need to use multiple DBC files, you may consider 'combining' your DBC files for optimal performance.

 #### Regarding compression
-It is recommended to enable the CANedge compression as the compressed `MFC` files are 50%+ smaller and thus faster to load.
+We recommend enabling the CANedge compression as the `MFC` files are 50%+ smaller and thus faster to load.

 ----